-PLAR is available for all specialty and PLAR credits are only granted on the basis that applicants meet all of the learning objectives of a course.
+PLAR is available for most specialty courses, and PLAR credits are only granted on the basis that applicants meet all of the learning objectives of a course.
 Partial credits are not granted.

 Students must be admitted to the University prior to applying for any PLAR credits.